frederic-perez/AmE-dictionary/data/dictionary.md

 __pitched__ _adj_ :two::hammer: _A pitched battle._ :es: batalla campal
 __pitchfork__
 __pitfalls__ _n_ :two::hammer:
 __pith helmet__ _n_ :two: The pith helmet is a lightweight cloth-covered helmet made of cork or pith.
-Designed to shade the wearer's head and face from the sun, pith helmets were often worn by European travelers and explorers, in the varying climates found in Africa, southeast Asia, as well as the tropics, but have also been used in many other contexts. _Syn_ safari helmet, sun helmet, topee, sola topee, salacot, topi, cork sun helmet
+Designed to shade the wearer’s head and face from the sun, pith helmets were often worn by European travelers and explorers, in the varying climates found in Africa, southeast Asia, as well as the tropics, but have also been used in many other contexts. _Syn_ safari helmet, sun helmet, topee, sola topee, salacot, topi, cork sun helmet
 __pith-helmeted__
 __pithy__ _adj_ :four: Terse and full of meaning or substance.
 A pithy phrase or statement is brief but full of substance and meaning.
 Proverbs and sayings are pithy; newspaper columnists give pithy advice. :es: conciso, expresivo
 __pitiful__ _adj_ :two::hammer: